BVPS, SPs, Fun and Pareto – A few ideas toward better agile

 And then prioritize our stupidity.
 Prioritize our next learning.
-Learn.
-And then revise the numbers to get better.
+And then re-vote the numbers as we get smarter.

 Note: Not only is story pointing fun (with the right people and attitude), it also should be used to help set realistic expectations.
 And keep the Team in a reasonable zone for stress.
 Sprint by Sprint they see more success, and that builds Team morale.

-By now it is clear.
-This is not stupid sophomoric silliness.
+We are not recommending sophomoric silliness.
 This is the stuff that makes us happy.
 Serious fun, mostly.

 Fun helps in many ways.
-Planning becomes fun (which is the opposite of how many people feel about planning in waterfall…or even in their “agile”).
+Planning becomes fun, which is the opposite of how many people initially feel about planning.

-But in a positive way, we want to enable the team (including the business stakeholders) to become MORE motivated.
+On the positive side, we want to enable the team (including the business stakeholders) to become more motivated.

 Understanding Business Value better will help.